NicLandajo/comfy-monitor/PreviewVideoMonitorPro_Manual_v5.2.md

 **Snapshot Path**
 Where snapshots are saved.
 Use smart for the default location (snapshots/ inside the node´s folder in custom_nodes), or enter a custom directory path.

-**Inputs:**

-images: Connect an IMAGE sequence or single images here when source is set to images
-video: Connect a VIDEO output here when source is set to video

-**Output:**
+**video Output**

+At the moment, we need this output for technical reasons.
-video — Passes through the input video, allowing the node to be chained with other video nodes
+Passes through the input video, allowing the node to be chained with other video nodes.
+Not tested and would be a rare use for this node.
+Not recommended at all.

 **Run Your Workflow**
 Queue your prompt.
 You'll see a waiting screen.
 The monitor window opens automatically on your selected display.